Hailagaz/hailagaz/README.md

 ## I. About me
 ![](https://komarev.com/ghpvc/?username=hailagaz&style=flat-square&color=00008b&label=VISITS)

 QA Automation Engineer with a talent for building robust, scalable testing frameworks in Playwright, TypeScript, and Cucumber.
 I leverage a unique 9-year background as a Senior Automated Control Systems Engineer to bring a deep, systems-thinking approach to software quality.
-My experience designing and testing mission-critical industrial machinery has instilled in me a rigorous discipline for precision and reliability—skills I now apply to ensuring flawless software performance.
+My experience designing and testing mission-critical industrial machinery has instilled in me a rigorous discipline for precision and reliability - skills I now apply to ensuring flawless software performance.

 I am passionate about the intersection of development and quality assurance, and I thrive on building the automated systems that allow development teams to ship code with confidence.
 I am always open to connecting with professionals who share this passion for building high-quality, reliable software.